caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 **Design requirements:**
 Construction base: not restricted to specific bases,and the construction should be strongly adaptable to the base.
 Regional characteristics: Fully consider the regional characteristics of architecture.
 Materials，transportation and construction:
-1、Flexibility, modular housing units，suitable for reserve and transportation and is supposed to fit at least one piece of the following requirements.
+Flexibility, modular housing units，suitable for reserve and transportation and is supposed to fit at least one piece of the following requirements:
-2、Easy to obtain local materials within 48 hours.
+* Easy to obtain local materials within 48 hours.
-3、Suitable for international air aid by small cargo planes in batch.
+* Suitable for international air aid by small cargo planes in batch.
-Proper for emergency airdrop aid by domestic helicopters.
+* Proper for emergency airdrop aid by domestic helicopters.

 Can be rapidly built and massively reproduced,can be constructed with light machine and small tools by local residents or volunteers.
 Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.